apluslms/aplus-manual/rst_guide/basic_syntax.rst

 we will present you with two types of tables.
 The first one is the so-called grid table, and the second one is the simple table.
 Both tables are based on the ``table`` directive.
 The table directive can be used to add an id, classes, and a label.
-The table directive also allows defining the alignment, the width of the cells, and the widht of the table itself.
+The table directive also allows defining the alignment, the width of the cells, and the width of the table itself.

 .. hint::
     Creating this type of tables can be cumbersome.
 Therefore, we suggest using some sort of table